LimitlessUR/Real_Estate_nextjsAPI/README.md

 `React Real Estate App`
 User will need API key:

 This React Real Estate App allows our user to search and filter real estate data via the bayut API.
+Our users can choose to rent or buy and then use our filter feature to further customize their dream home searh.

 API Link: